Skip to content

 • Conciseness: 5 rules vs 200+ lines of procedural code

-Users leave understanding how to think about declarative systems, not just what buttons to click.
+Users leave understanding how to think about the system, not just what buttons to click.

 What We Built